Product level info

 NiceLabel then automatically maps corresponding variables with database fields.

 Your solution is connected to your database.
-Your configuration filters requested database records and you would like to print filtered records on your labels.
+Your configuration filters requested database records and you want to print filtered records on your labels.

 Use action For Every Record and nest actions to print your labels.